4 min read

 5. Run R and load the package.

 The above puts you into a bash shell within the container.
-Type RD to fire up the devel version of R, and then load your package and mess about.
+If you used rocker/r-devel, type RD to fire up the devel version of R. (If you used rocker/tidyverse:devel, just type R.) Then load your package and mess about.
 I quickly saw where I went wrong.

 6. Fix the problem and test it.